-- That fuse can be checked and/or replaced by pulling the front cover of that holder forward and down, which automatically ejects the right end of the fuse. - The control system can be powered down by tipping the top of the holder up and to the left.
+- That fuse can be checked and/or replaced by pulling the front cover of that holder forward and down, which automatically ejects the right end of the fuse. - The control system can be powered down by tipping the fuse holder up and to the left.